ubc-vision/LSENeRF-data-formatter/README.md

 # LSENeRF-data-formatter
 This repo contains the code to format the data in the paper [LSENeRF]()

-The LSENeRF is available [here](https://github.com/ubc-vision/LSENeRF)
+The LSENeRF code is available [here](https://github.com/ubc-vision/LSENeRF)

 ## Download the dataset
 The dataset can be download [here](docs/download-page.md)